MWatty/Peaches-n-Green/README.md

 delicious recipes to choose from.
 The user will also have the option to contact me should they wish to do so and this can be done using a form or one of the social media platfornms.

-Site Constraints: given the site is constructed with HTML and CSS only I would say that in the interactivity of the website could be improved with the use of Javascript to make the website more engaging for visitors.

 ### Structure

 In order to meet the expectation of "Peaches & Green" users the wesbite aims to stick to convention in